France Telecom's CEO in hospital ahead of court decision

-PARIS France Telecom FTE.PA chief executive Stephane Richard was hospitalised for fatigue on Wednesday after two days of questioning by police in a probe of a 2008 arbitration case that resulted in a large pay-out to businessman Bernard Tapie.
+PARIS, June 12 France Telecom chief executive Stephane Richard was hospitalised for fatigue on Wednesday after two days of questioning by police in a probe of a 2008 arbitration case that resulted in a large pay-out to businessman Bernard Tapie.

-Richard was a top aide to former Finance Minister Christine Lagarde in 2008 when the French government awarded Tapie 285 million euros (238 million pounds) in damages in his long battle with now-defunct bank Credit Lyonnais.
+Richard was a top aide to former Finance Minister Christine Lagarde in 2008 when the French government awarded Tapie 285 million euros ($373 million) in damages in his long battle with now-defunct bank Credit Lyonnais.

 The prosecutors in the probe will decide later on Wednesday whether to put Richard under official investigation.